despark/javascript/README.md

     var i;
     ```

-  - Assign variables at the top of their scope.
-This helps avoid issues with variable declaration and assignment hoisting related issues.
+  - Assign variables immediatelty before their first usage rather than in the beggining of their scopeindentation.
+That way you won't need to scroll up to the declarations at some point.

     ```javascript
     // bad
     function() {
+      var name = getName();

       test();
       console.log('doing stuff..');

       //..other stuff..

-      var name = getName();

       if (name === 'test') {
         return false;